Ah, the elusive Inbox Zero.

 - Dispatch (for Slack): A priority inbox for Slack messages

-Aside from Superhuman, most of these apps are plugins, not email clients or full-scale software applications.
+Most of these apps are plugins.
+Unlike Superhuman which is a full-fledged email client.
 They don't magically zero out your inbox; they add specific functionality to help you more efficiently organize and manage your emails.
 You'll likely need to retrofit your inbox with several plugins to get your desired solution.
 The drawback is that this will become clunky (not ideal when trying to streamline your inbox!) and add up money-wise.

 If you're looking for a full-scale solution to help you reach Inbox Zero, Superhuman has you covered.

 Modern, sleek, and fast Inbox Zero software: the Superhuman advantage

 If you're tired of getting buried in a mountain of new emails but you haven't found the right software to help you declutter your inbox quickly and easily, Superhuman can help.